Select Page

 Birds that haven’t established a permanent home range by this time are probably forced to do so.
 Reduced prey availability and deteriorating weather make survival the highest priority.
 Barn Owls that stay in one place and get to know the landscape in great detail stand a better chance of survival than those which keep moving on.
 This is due, in part, to the sensory limitations of nocturnal foraging.

 It is a sad fact that juveniles in dispersal are more likely to die of starvation or injury than establish a home range.
-There are several factors working against them;
+There are several factors working against them:

 • Inexperience in finding and catching food.